brendenlake/MLC-ML/README.md

-# Applying Behaviorally-Informed Meta-Learning (BIML) to machine learning benchmarks
+# Meta-Learning for Compositionality (MLC) for machine learning benchmarks

-BIML is a meta-learning approach for guiding neural networks to human-like systematic generalization and inductive biases.
-This code shows how to train and evaluate a modified sequence-to-sequence (seq2seq) transformer for memory-based meta-learning.
-This repository shows how to apply BIML-Scale to the [SCAN](https://github.com/brendenlake/SCAN) and [COGS](https://github.com/najoungkim/COGS) machine learning benchmarks.
+Meta-Learning for Compositionality (MLC) is an optimization procedure that encourages systematicity through a series of few-shot compositional tasks.
+This repository shows how to apply MLC to the [SCAN](https://github.com/brendenlake/SCAN) and [COGS](https://github.com/najoungkim/COGS) machine learning benchmarks.

+**A [separate repository here](https://github.com/brendenlake/MLC) has code for applying MLC as a model of human behavioral responses, using a simpler architecture.**

+**Note: Users can regard the acronym BIML as synonymous with MLC.
+The model was renamed to MLC after the code was written.**

 We strongly recommend you run the training and evaluations using a GPU (one Titan RTX used in paper).

-**A [separate repository here](https://github.com/brendenlake/BIML-sysgen) has code for applying BIML as a model of human behavioral responses, using a simpler architecture.**

 This code accompanies the following submitted paper.
 - Lake, B. M. and Baroni, M. (submitted).
 Human-like systematic generalization through a meta-learning neural network.